17 Best Black Friday Email Marketing Ideas to Leverage in 2023

 Don’t forget transactional emails during the key sales season.
 Send an abandoned cart email with a reminder that buyers are missing out on huge discounts to win them back.
 Be ready to align transactional emails according to the event.

-Although BFCM weekend is all about huge sales, however, it does not mean that you should go blindly with it.
-Of course, a big discount in the email newsletter never hurts anybody; however, proper segmentation of your audience can be much more beneficial.
+Although BFCM weekend is all about huge sales, it does not mean that you should go blindly with it.
+Of course, a big discount in the email newsletter never hurts anybody; however, properly segmenting your audience can be much more beneficial.

 Loyal buyers need and want differently, and it is your task to deal with that efficiently.
 One size fits all is a common practice in email newsletters during BFCM, yet this results in a faceless mass of offers that potential customers throw away.
 Do not send one deal to everybody: be more personal.
 Segment audiences based on behavior and preferences.